tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 ### 👨‍💻What is GetFEM++❓

 - This library provides a framework for solving the finite element method, one of the methods for solving differential equations.
-- FEM is a method of solving differential equations.

 ![shape3](http://getfem.org/_images/shape3.png)
 ![shape4](http://getfem.org/_images/shape4.png)